Volga Finns: Meshchera

-In the Oka River valley, the Meshchera culture appears to have disappeared by the 11th century.
-In the marshy north, they appear to have stayed and to have been converted into the Orthodox faith.
-The Meshchera nobility appears to have been converted and assimilated by the 13th century, but the common Meshchera huntsman and fisherman may have kept elements of their language and beliefs for a longer period.
-In the 16th century, the St Nicholas monastery was founded in Radovitsky in order to convert the remaining Meshchera pagans.
-The princely family Mestchersky in Russia derives its nobility from having originally been native rulers of some of these Finnic tribes.

 The Meshchera language is unattested, and theories on its affiliation remain speculative.
 Some linguists think that it might have been a dialect of Mordvinic, while Pauli Rahkonen has suggested on the basis of toponymic evidence that it was a Permic or closely related language.
 Rahkonen's speculation has been criticized by other scientists, such as by the Russian Uralist Vladimir Napolskikh.

 Some toponyms which Rahkonen suggested as Permic are the hydronyms stems: Un-, Ič-, Ul and Vil-, which can be compared to Udmurt uno 'big', iči 'little', vi̮l 'upper' and ulo 'lower'.
 Rahkonen also theorized the name Meshchera itself could be a Permic word, and its cognate be Komi mösör 'isthmus'.

-Contrary to popular opinion, historian Alimzhan Orlov has contested the Finnic background of Meshchera.
-He thinks it was originally a Turkic, more specifically, a Polovtsian (Kipchak) tribe that appeared in the 5th-8th centuries in southeastern Europe.
-He states, that it eventually, around 1200-1300 was formed into "two Meshchera's" - one Russian, other Tatar.
-Orlov claims there is archaeological findings to prove his theory.
-Also, according to him, Ivan The Terrible originally mistakenly identified them as Mari/Cheremis.
-Orlov, and researches such as G. Ahmarov and M. Zekiyev have stated, that it would not be possible for a Finnic tribe to have adopted Tatar culture, referring to a theory, that Mishar Tatars descend from "Tatarized" part of the tribe.
-Orlov does think however, that a Turkic Meschera forms the ancestors of Mishar Tatars.